-I have made a lot of easy Instant Pot chicken recipes I have made so you can see how long each one took and once you make a few of them you’ll get the hang of how to adjust times slightly depending on whether your chicken is fresh or frozen.
+I have made a lot of easy Instant Pot chicken recipes.
+You can see how long each one took.
+Once you make a few you’ll get the hang of how to adjust times slightly depending on whether your chicken is fresh or frozen.

-- Typically when cooking frozen boneless chicken breasts or thighs the timing is 7-10 minutes on high pressure (depending on how many you’re cooking), that’s a good gauge to keep in mind.
+- Typically when cooking frozen boneless chicken breasts or thighs the timing is 7-10 minutes on high pressure.
+Always depends on how many you’re cooking but that’s a good gauge.

 - I have made pressure cooker frozen chicken wings before and I filled it to 3/4 of the way full in my 6 qt.
 Instant Pot and it took about 20 minutes to become fall off the bone perfect (took longer because I had thick barbecue sauce inside the pot too instead of water)!
 It would be right on the money with the chart above at 10-15 min. if I hadn’t filled it so full.